xythobuz/Duality/README.md

 Unfortunately you will have to edit the hard-coded paths in `.vscode/launch.json`, I haven't been able to use variables there for some reason.

+For hard debugging cases the reverse stepping feature of the debugger in [GameRoy](https://github.com/Rodrigodd/gameroy) may come in handy.

 ## License

 The source code of this Duality GameBoy clone is licensed as GPLv3.